adoptium/emt4j/README.md

 * `file` : the output file path.Default file pattern: `emt4j-${yyyyMMddHHmmss}.dat` in the current working directory.
 * `to` : the target JDK version you are willing to upgrade to (11/17 supported)
+* `priority` : specify the minimum rule priority, e.g. `p2` will only enable the rule with p1 or p2 priority, default is no limit

 ## Use the command-line tool(statically scan)
 The EMT4J can statically scan class or jar files, and the directories containing